Stellenbosch-Econometrics/Geospatial-Inequality/README.md

 ### Results

 - The `results/` folder contains all the GINI estimates produced by various scripts.
-The result involving 96km2 hexagons is saved as a [GeoPackage](https://www.geopackage.org/) database, which contains the geometry and can be read from many softwares.
+The result involving 96km2 hexagons and the STP3 are saved as [GeoPackage](https://www.geopackage.org/) databases, which contain the geometry and can be read from many softwares.
 The folder also contains a [QGIS](https://qgis.org/en/site/) project to visualize these different estimates.

 - The `figures/` folder contains various graphs and figures, many of which are included in the presentation.